TanviCodeLife/online-store/README.md

 ---
 ## Setup on OSX <a name="setup"></a>

-* Install Node.js
+* Install Node.js.
-* Install karma-cli globally: `npm install -g karma-cli`
+* Install Angular CLI 1.6.5.
 * Go to GitHub profile and clone the repo from [Doctor Lookup](https://github.com/TanviCodeLife/doctor-lookup.git).
 Use `git clone <project url>` command to pull it to a local repository in your Home directory.
-*  Navigate to root of project directory
-* `npm install` to install dependencies
+* Run `npm install` from project directory.
-* `npm run start` to build and start the dev server
-* `npm run lint` to explicitly run ESLint
-* `npm test` to run the unit tests with Karma and Jasmine.
-Visit `localhost:9876` to view the tests.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.